 Juliette worked for over 10 years as a paralegal in Miami, San Francisco, and New York.
 She previously worked in family and criminal law, as well as workers' compensation.
 Having a passion for her native Spanish language, she pursued a career in education, teaching Spanish at a charter school in Philadelphia.
 After 4 years, Juliette decided to return to the legal field where she can use her legal and translation skills in a meaningful way.
 Contact Ms. Pelaez at j.pelaez@phillipsblack.org

-Mr. Welling is an associate attorney in our St. Louis office.
+Mr. Welling is a senior associate attorney in our St. Louis office.
 Before joining us, Joe clerked for the Honorable Laura Denvir Stith of the Supreme Court of Missouri upon graduation from the Saint Louis University School of Law in 2016.

 . . .